 Use: Travel, trekking, camping

 Features: Fast charging speed and great efficiency thanks to its multilayer panel.
 It’s not small, but it’s easily foldable, making it easy to transport.
-You can charge two devices at the same time.
+You can charge three devices at the same time.

 It can be attached to a backpack, a tent, a tree or wherever you like.
 It is water resistant and durable.
 Very light.
 Compatible with rechargeable devices featuring USB ports.
 It has a protective pocket where you can store your phone or other devices to protect them from the sun while they are being charged.